antman1p/GD-Thief/README.md

         -m [{dlAll}],
                 --mode [{dlAll}]
                 The mode of file download
-                Can be "dlAll", or... (default: dlAll)
+                Can be "dlAll", or...
+(More options to come)

 optional arguments:
         -t <THREAD COUNT>, --threads <THREAD COUNT>
                         Number of threads.
-(Too many could exceeed Google's rate limit threshold).
+(Too many could exceeed Google's rate limit threshold)

         -h, --help
                 show this help message and exit